rhg/marked4j/marked4j/README.md

 with the marked code loaded; which is conveniently available via the no args `marked4j.core/new-engine`.

-The last arg is optional and may be a map or an object with public fields.
-If a map, turns it into an object and validates it.
+The last arg is optional and may be a map or an instance of `marked4j.core.MarkedOptions` If a map, turns it into an object and validates it.
 Otherwise assumes it's good to pass into marked.